 - What is Concentration Fatigue?

-Welcome to the Hear Me Out CC podcast, a show where you’ll hear from inspiring people in and around the d/Deaf community, and from your host Ahmed Khalifa.
+Welcome to the Hear Me Out CC podcast, a show where you’ll hear from inspiring people in and around the deaf community, and from your host Ahmed Khalifa.

 Welcome to episode eight of Hear Me Out CC podcast.
 I am indeed your host Ahmed Khalifa, and this is gonna be an interesting topic, especially at this time of the year, because at the time of recording it’s just a few days away until Christmas.

 And for many people, it means that there’s a gathering of some sort with your friends and family, and I think you know what I mean, like a big table, you have lots of food in the middle, people around, it’s just a gathering of sorts, whether small or large.